 3

 Same amount, same day, every month.
-Automate it so you never forget.
-Start with whatever you can afford — even £50 a month adds up over time.
+I automated it so I'd never forget.
+I started with what I could afford — even small monthly amounts can add up over time, though returns aren't guaranteed.

 Trading 212